golemfactory/yagna-docs/provider-tutorials/provider-tutorial.md

 {% hint style="info" %}
 Under your address you can see both **on-chain** and **zk-sync** values listed.

-Although zk-synk is from now on the main payment operator in Golem you may receive on-chain transactions as well.
-To confirm correctness of the listed values head over to [https://rinkeby.etherscan.io/](https://rinkeby.etherscan.io/) \(on-chain\) and [https://rinkeby.zkscan.io/](https://rinkeby.zkscan.io/) \(for zk-synk\).
+Although zk-sync is from now on the default payment driver in Golem you may receive on-chain transactions as well.
+To confirm correctness of the listed values head over to [https://rinkeby.etherscan.io/](https://rinkeby.etherscan.io/) \(on-chain\) and [https://rinkeby.zkscan.io/](https://rinkeby.zkscan.io/) \(for zk-sync\).
 {% endhint %}

 {% hint style="info" %}